Sign up for The Brief, The Texas Tribune’s daily newsletter that keeps readers up to speed on the most essential Texas news.

 In the years since the initial ruling, the foster children who were the lead plaintiffs in the case, representing 12,000 kids in the state’s long-term care at the time of filing, have reached their 20s.
 State and DFPS leadership has changed, too.
 Yet the litigation is ongoing — with the foster care system still littered with many of the same problems.
 With the state still so far out of compliance, it’s unclear what it will take for the suit to come to an end.

-Jack, 76, has twice held the state in contempt of court for failing to make progress on her orders, and she threatened to hold the state in contempt of court again last month.
+Jack, 76, has twice held the state in contempt of court for failing to make progress on her orders, and she threatened to hold the state in contempt of court again in January.
 At a 2020 court hearing, she said grocery chain H-E-B did a better job of tracking produce than Texas does tracking foster kids.

 Much of her ire over the years has been focused on how DFPS has tried to handle a capacity crisis.
 There is a high number of children with severe mental health and behavioral needs, but not enough licensed facilities or foster families trained to properly care for them.